Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="MAterms"></a>Determining the number of MA terms

 When determining the appropriate number of MA terms to add to your ARIMA model, the ACF plot plays an analogous role to the PACF plot in the previous section.
-That is, if the ACF plot displays a sharp cut off at a low number of lags, while the PACF decays slowly over a higher number of lags, the series displays an "MA signature".
-In this case, if the ACF plot cuts off at lag-k, it indicates that the the autocorrelations of the differenced time series are best explained by adding exactly k MA terms to our model.
+That is, if the ACF plot displays a sharp cut off at a low number of lags, while the PACF decays slowly over a higher number of lags, the series displays an "MA signature."
+In this case, if the ACF plot cuts off at lag-k, it indicates that the the autocorrelations of the differenced time series are best explained by adding exactly $$k$$ MA terms to our model.
 An MA signature is often accompanied with a negative autocorrelation at lag-1, indicating a mild over-differencing in the time series.
 As in the previous section, it is helpful to think of MA terms as partially canceling an order of differencing in our ARIMA model.